michelc/blog3/src/_posts/2021/2021-12-21-highlight-problems-dev-to.md

 According to [Forem technical docs](https://github.com/forem/forem-docs/blob/main/docs/technical-overview/stack.md), they use [Rouge](https://github.com/rouge-ruby/rouge) to highlight code snippets.
 Rouge can highlight [over 200 different languages](https://github.com/rouge-ruby/rouge/blob/master/docs/Languages.md).
 But not [Nunjucks](https://github.com/rouge-ruby/rouge/issues/758)...
 On the other hand, it supports Liquid, Jinja and Twig who look a lot like Nunjucks.

-So I did some tests directly on [dev.to](https://dev.to/michelc) (where results are much more relevant than here on my blog).
+So I did some tests directly on [dev.to](https://dev.to/michelc/how-to-highlight-nunjucks-on-devto-glm) (where results are much more relevant than here on my blog where I don't highlight code).

 ### Using &#96;&#96;&#96;liquid